K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 > The packager adds everything in the build pack directory to the package file, except the files specified in exclude\_files in manifest.yml.
 > If executed with the cached option, download the dependencies specified in manifest.yml and include them in the package file.
-> The cached option plays the same role as the offline package..
+> The cached option plays the same role as the offline package.

 ### <a name="322"/>3.2.2.
 Repository

-> Storage is a space where various dependencies exists that are downloaded when compiling a buildpack.
+> Storage is a space where various dependencies exist that are downloaded when compiling a buildpack.
 > The storage may be configured at an external or internal network location depending on the environment in which the open cloud platform is installed.
 > Buildpack provides a way to set and modify the location of a repository, and these storage settings are specific to each build pack source.
 > The corresponding setup method will be covered in detail in the 4.
-Build Pack Expansion Guide..
+Build Pack Expansion Guide.
 > However, in the case of build packs (e.g.ruby) using Build-packager, write the storage location and library information to be downloaded in the dependencies:uri item of the manifest.yml file described in the package.

 # <a name="4"/>4.
 Buildpack Expansion Guide

 A buildpack or application developer can modify an existing buildpack to create the needed buildpack.
-GitHub has a number of buildpack sources to support various application execution environments.
+GitHub has several buildpack sources to support various application execution environments.
-This chapter describes the design and source structure of each buildpack by giving examples, among the buildpacks that exist on GitHub, and guides to expand.
+This chapter describes the design and source structure of each buildpack by giving examples, among the buildpacks that exist on GitHub, and guides to expansion.

 ### <a name="41"/>4.1.
 JAVA Buildpack Expansion